Implementation science + Health Equity Advancement Laboratory

 Logo of THEAL, which stands for Implementation Science + Health Equity Advancement Laboratory.

-• The promotion of equity and health justice to dismantle dehumanizing systems of oppression to create more liberatory systems in the US and globally
+• To promote equity and health justice by dismantling dehumanizing systems of oppression and creating more liberatory systems in the U.S. and globally.

 • Clinical Settings